nfroidure/knifecycle/ARCHITECTURE.md

 ### Declaring services

 The first step to use `knifecycle` is to declare services.
-The are three kinds of services:
+There are three kinds of services:
   - constants: a constant is a simple value that will never change.
 It can be literal values, objects or even functions.